artetxem/vecmap/README.md

 python3 eval_analogy.py -l SRC_EMBEDDINGS.NORMALIZED.PROJECTED.TXT -i TEST_ANALOGIES.TXT -t 30000
 ```

-For more details on each of the tools, please run them with the `--help` flag.
+For more details on each of the tools, run them with the `--help` flag.
 We also recommend having a look at the experiment script to understand how to run the most standard variants as described in the paper.

 License